 American psychologist Mary Ainsworth expanded attachment research in the 1970s with her “Strange Situation” experiments.
 She observed the reaction of infants after brief separations from their primary caregivers.
 As a result, Ainsworth noted three distinct types of reactions.
 “Securely attached” infants happily explored as long as the caregiver was near, became upset when they left, and were easily soothed upon their return.
 Children with an “ambivalent attachment” style did not explore the room even when the caregiver was nearby.
 They were very upset when the caregiver left and were either angry or ignored them when they returned.
 And children with “avoidant attachment style” showed no preference between a caregiver and a stranger.
 They revealed no emotion when the caregiver left or returned.
 Some children varied between these three responses, known as a “disorganized attachment” style.

-How Experience in Early Childhood Shapes Adult Behavior
+How Parenting Styles and Early Childhood Shape Adult Behavior

 It’s tempting to believe that we leave our childhood baggage behind once we cross the threshold into adulthood.
 In his attachment theory, Bowlby explained that we form long-lasting concepts about ourselves and others by age 3.
 These “internal working models,” as he called them, are based upon the experiences of early childhood.
 And they can unconsciously affect the way we approach people and situations for the rest of our lives.

 Caregivers’ parenting styles have a significant impact on the attachment style an individual will have as a young adult and beyond.
 Research shows that children who were raised with an authoritative parenting style (warm and responsive, while also setting clear boundaries and expectations) have a higher likelihood of experiencing secure attachment in adult relationships.
 Neither the permissive parenting style (lenient and unwilling to set limits) nor the authoritarian parenting style (strict and disciplinarian) were associated with secure attachment in children.